erikeidt/erikeidt.github.io/The-Double-E-Method.md

 The Double-E method uses two states and two stacks.

 The states are simple: Unary and Binary.&nbsp;
-To oversimplify slightly, the Unary State says we're looking for a unary operator or an operand, and the Binary State says we're looking for a binary operator or the end of an expression.
+To oversimplify, the Unary State says we're looking for a unary operator or an operand, and the Binary State says we're looking for a binary operator or the end of an expression.

 One of the two stacks is for Operators and the other for Operands.&nbsp; These stacks are intermediate storage used to hold operators and operands before their proper precedence and binding is known.

-An element of the operator stack is a simple enum describing an operator.&nbsp; These differentiate between unary negation and substraction, for example, so is a stack of true operators in the expression language, rather than just tokens.
+An element of the Operator Stack is a simple enum describing an operator.&nbsp; The enum differentiates between unary negation and substraction, for example, so, the operator stack is a stack of true operators in the expression language, rather than input tokens.

-An element of the operand stack is a tree node, which represents an expression.&nbsp; Tree nodes can represent constants, identifiers, addition of two operands, etc.&nbsp; Such a tree node can be called an Abstract Syntax Tree, AST, so the operand stack is a stack of ASTs.
+An element of the Operand Stack is a tree node, which represents an expression.&nbsp; Tree nodes can represent constants, identifiers, addition of two operands, etc.&nbsp; Such a tree node can be called an Abstract Syntax Tree, AST, so the operand stack is a stack of ASTs.